simao-caeiro/Thesis_DataDrivenControl/README.md

-# Data-Driven Control of UAVs
+# Thesis: Data-Driven Control of UAVs

 ## SPC vs DeePC
 To analyse the case of the deterministic linear system, run main_wo_noise.py.